MBB-team/VBA-toolbox/_wiki/statistical-models.md

 # 1D-RFT: Random Field Theory for the multiple comparison problem

 Statistical data analyses may require performing multiple tests, e.g., across time samples within a peri-stimulus time window.
-In neuroimpaging (e.g., fMRI), the problem of correcting for multiple comparisons across voxels has been solved using random field theory or RFT (Friston et al., 1991, 1994, 1996; Worsley et al., 1992).
+In neuroimpaging (e.g., fMRI), the problem of correcting for multiple comparisons across voxels has been solved using random field theory or RFT ([Friston et al. 1991](https://www.ncbi.nlm.nih.gov/pubmed/2050758), [Worsley et al. 1992](https://www.ncbi.nlm.nih.gov/pubmed/1400644), [Friston et al. 1994](https://www.ncbi.nlm.nih.gov/pubmed/24578041), [Friston et al. 1996](https://www.ncbi.nlm.nih.gov/pubmed/9345513)).
 RFT provides a general expression for the probability of topological features in statistical maps under the null hypothesis, such as the number of peaks above some threshold.
 It controls for the family-wise error rate or FWER, i.e. the probability of detecting one or more false positives across the entire search volume.
 This allows one to make valid peak-level and/or cluster-level inferences that account for spatial dependences between voxels, without having to compromise statistical power (as, e.g., a Bonferroni correction would).
-More precisely, RFT corrects p-values of local peaks in proportion to the estimated roughness of the underlying continuous random field (Kiebel et al., 1999).
+More precisely, RFT corrects p-values of local peaks in proportion to the estimated roughness of the underlying continuous random field ([Kiebel et al. 1999](https://www.ncbi.nlm.nih.gov/pubmed/10600421)).
+We refer the interested reader to the above publications for mathematical details regarding RFT.

 VBA includes a simple version of RFT, which obtains when applied to 1D signals (e.g., intra-EEG traces, eyetracking data, skin conductance responses, etc...).
 It is based upon two main functions:

-- **`RFT_main.m`**: this is a generic call to RFT, which can be tailored to any user-specific application
+- **`RFT_main.m`**: this is a generic call to 1D-RFT, which can be tailored to any user-specific application.
+It deals with different sorts of random fields, namely: Gaussian, Student's t or Fisher's F. It provides corrected p-values for set-, cluster- and peak- level inferences, and yields an output structure `out` that contains the complete list of corrected and uncorrected p-values (at each level of inference) for an exhaustive results report.
+NB: as for neuroimaging, cluster-level inference requires the specification of a "cluster-inducing" threshold (default corresponds to p=0.01 uncorrected).
 - **`RFT_GLM_contrast.m`**: this applies RFT to GLM-based contrast inference.
+As `GLM_contrast,.m`, this function requires the specification of a design matrix (which is applied to a dimension orthogonal to samples of the random field, e.g., trials), a contrast vector/matrix and the type of summary statistics (i.e. "t" or "F") that ensues.
 We will describe an exmaple application below.

 Let us assume that our experiment consists in a 2x2 factorial design, with 8 trials per design cell.
 On each trial, we measure some peri-stimulus response, e.g., a skin conductance response, which has 10^3 time samples.
 We want to infer on when, in peri-stimulus time, there is a significant interaction of our two experimental factors.
 First, the corresponding design matrix and contrast would look something like this: